Ethiopian Foods 101: The Ultimate Culinary Guide to Ethiopia’s Rich and Diverse Cuisine

 Fasting dishes served during these periods are incredibly delicious, and may not always be available in restaurants during the non-fasting periods.

-Shiro Wot, or just Shiro, is arguably the one of the most commonly consumed Wot dishes in Ethiopia.
+Shiro Wot, or just Shiro, is arguably one of the most commonly consumed Wot dishes in Ethiopia.
 It is especially popular during the fasting periods among Ethiopian Orthodox Christians as well as vegetarians & vegans who abstain from eating meat and dairy products.
 However, there are varieties of Shiro that are made out of butter and also have meat added to them, so remember to let your waiter know your preferences beforehand.

 Shiro is made from chickpea and broad bean flour, subtly spiced with garlic, onion, chili, niter kibbeh, and sometimes meat.
 Shiro can slightly vary from one restaurant to another depending on the types and proportions of ingredients they used.
-In more traditional restaurants, Shiro is served in a miniature clay pot hot, bubbling and spluttering.
+In more traditional restaurants, Shiro is served in a miniature clay pot hot, bubbling, and spluttering.